Evander Kane Game Preview: Oilers vs. Kraken

 Kane Stats vs. the Kraken

-- The Kraken are 23rd in goals allowed, giving up 47 total goals (3.4 per game) in the league.
+- On defense, the Kraken are giving up 56 total goals (3.5 per game) which ranks 28th in the league.

 |2023-2024 Season